 Lots of adoptive parents are planners.
-If you are reading this article, it is likely that you are also a planner.
+If you are reading this article, likely, you are also a planner.
 No one really “happens” into adopting a child.
 There’s too much paperwork—and, yes, too much waiting involved.

 The reality is, I have no idea how long you will have to wait in between the moment you decide that adoption is the right choice for your family and when you welcome your child home.
 No one can really predict this.
 The process will vary depending on the type of adoption you pursue, the agencies and governments involved, and a thousand other variables.
 A few of those variables depend on how prompt and diligent you are at filling out forms, obtaining signatures, and gathering documents.
 Most of them depend on other people and are completely out of your control.